 - 9.1.
-At Coppice School, ongoing assessment is an integral part of the learning and development processes.
+At Coppice School, ongoing formative assessment is an integral part of the learning and development processes.
 Staff observe pupils to identify their level of achievement, interests and learning styles.
 These observations are used to shape future planning.
-Staff also take into account observations shared by parents and/or carers, these are recorded on tapestry. - 9.2.
+Staff also take into account observations shared by parents and/or carers, these are recorded on 'Evidence for Learning'. - 9.2.
 At the end of the EYFS, staff complete the EYFS profile for each child.
-Pupils are assessed against the 17 early learning goals, on the SEND section of Tapestry to give a more accurate description of their developmental stage.
+Pupils have a summative assessment against our 'No Limits' Curriculum which is directly aligned to Development Matters 2012 SEND Descriptors.
 The profile reflects ongoing observations, and discussions with parents and/or carers.
 The results of the profile are shared with parents and/or carers for their child.